Java-9000/Java-1000/com/soft9000/M1000/A00100/MISSION.md

 * `MainParamsTest.java`

 ### Notes:
-- New 'Javaeers might like to track blocks by adding line comments.
+- New 'Javaeers might like to track block endings by adding line comments.
 - There are two (2) `for` loops here.
 One in each `.java` file.

 ### p.s.